Building for Chicago's PeopleThe City That Works

 7 of 13

 A former building commissioner reflects on the decision to build the Sears Tower.
-Click on image to play audio.
+Click the play button to listen to this audio clip.

 Audio: Joseph Fitzgerald, Chicago Building Commissioner, interview excerpt, July 24, 2014